TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 ---

-### List Volume Details
+### List Block Storage Details
-Return the list of volumes included to a current tenant.
+Return the list of block storage included to a current tenant.

 ```
 GET /v2/{tenantId}/volumes/detail